 (For a formatted .pdf version of this article for distribution, click on the image above [or click here]).

-4. Stop the bullying.
+4. STOP THE BULLYING.
 Goal #1 is to get the bullying to end and never happen again.
 Ensure that all instances of bullying are stopped immediately, regardless of who started it.
 No one deserves to be mistreated, for any reason, ever.

-5. Understand the root of the problem.
+5. UNDERSTAND THE ROOT OF THE PROBLEM.
 We hear that “hurt people hurt people.”
 It is critical to identify the reason(s) your child has acted out.
 Is it an unhealthy way of coping with stress in their life?
 Because they themselves are being victimized?
 Because there are no rules in place, and no threat of sanctions to deter them?
 Try to get to the bottom of the issue.

-6. Investigate.
+6. INVESTIGATE.
 Take measures to thoroughly find out the extent of your child’s bullying.
 It could span multiple environments, websites, apps,

-8. Set up parental controls.
+8. SET UP PARENTAL CONTROLS.
 Monitor your child’s online activities, both formally and informally.
 This can be done through the installation of software or apps on their laptop, tablet, or phone.
 You should also routinely and randomly check their devices to see what they are doing, at least until you feel sure that they can be trusted.

 Citation information: Hinduja, S. & Patchin, J.W.
-(2015).
+(2018).
 What To Do When Your Child Cyberbullies Others: Top Tips for Parents.
 Cyberbullying Research Center.
 Retrieved (insert date), from https://cyberbullying.org/tips-for-parents-when-your-child-cyberbullies-others.pdf